Weekly Market Notes

 Sector Rankings and Recommendations

-No. 1 Financials = Strongest sector – Buy.
+No. 2 Financials = Strong RS – Buy.
 Groups expected to outperform: Thrifts & Mortgage Finance, Asset Management & Custody Banks, Investment Bank & Brokerage, Multi-line Insurance

-No. 3 Health Care = Sector-level breadth trends strong – Buy.
-Groups expected to outperform: Managed Health Care, Biotechnology, Health Care Facilities
+No. 3 Health Care = Strong RS – Buy.
+Groups expected to outperform: Managed Health Care, Biotechnology, and Health Care Facilities

 No. 4 Industrials = Gaining RS – Buy.
 Groups expected to outperform: Industrial Conglomerates

-No. 5 Consumer Staples = Jump into top 5 in RS – Buy.
+No. 5 Consumer Staples = Improving RS – Buy.
 Groups expected to outperform: Agricultural Products, Personal Products, Drugs Retail and Hypermarkets & Super Centers

-No. 6 Telecom = RS deteriorating – Hold - Group expected to outperform: Wireless Telecom Services
+No. 7 Telecom = RS deteriorating – Hold.
+Group expected to outperform: Wireless Telecom Services

-No. 8 Energy = RS took a hit – Hold.
+No. 8 Energy = Deteriorating RS – Hold.
 Groups expected to outperform: Oil & Gas Refining & Marketing, Oil & Gas Storage & Transportation

-No. 10 Information Technology = Steep drop in RS – Hold.
+No. 9 Information Technology = Poor RS – Hold.
 Groups expected to outperform: Application Software, Data Processing & Outsourced Services and Internet Software & Services

 Long-Term Major support is 1100 on the S&P 500 and the reward is to 1470